Planning and Scheduling

 Vows and Speeches

-* It's a great idea to write your own vows, but they need thought and time put into them, so start writing them months before your wedding day so they aren't rushed.
-Here are my 5 top tips for writing your vows.
+* It's a great idea to write your own vows, but they need thought and time.
+So, start writing them months before your wedding day so they aren't rushed.
+Here are my five top tips for writing your vows.

-* Encourage those doing speeches to keep them positive - brides especially don't want to be run down on their special day!
-If you suggested 5-10 minute speeches, most guests would love that, and the speeches are often enjoyable that way!
+* Encourage those giving speeches to keep them positive—brides especially don't want to be run down on their special day!
+If you suggested 5-10 minute speeches, most guests would love them; they are often enjoyable that way!

-* Have your parents seated so they don't have to turn around all the time to hear the speeches.
+* Seat your parents and grandparents so they don't have to turn around constantly to hear the speeches.

 Rainy or Cold Wedding Day?

-* have a fabulous 'if it rains' option so you don't feel so disappointed if it does decide to pour, and don't panic about the rain - you can have fun and get great photos in the rain!
-See here for more tips on rainy day weddings!
+* Have a fabulous 'if it rains' option so you won't feel disappointed if it decides to pour—you can have fun and get great photos in the rain!
+See here for more tips on rainy-day weddings!

-* do everything you can to make sure your guests are comfortable.
-For example, if it's cold, there needs to be heaters and rugs so everyone feels comfortable - and close any doors where there is a draft.
+* Do everything you can to ensure your guests' comfort.
+For example, if it's cold, have enough heaters/fires and rugs so everyone feels comfortable, and keep any doors with drafts closed.

 * provide umbrellas if it's forecast to rain - you can sell them all afterwards.